DarkStarSword/3d-fixes/README.md

 ### extract_unity_shaders.py ###
 Python script to parse the compiled output of Unity shaders and pull out all the different variants into separate files, with headers intact.

+### ddsinfo.py ###
+Decodes the header on a DDS file.
+Use GetSampler1FromReg, GetSampler2FromReg or GetSampler3FromReg in a shader section of DX9Settings.ini to extract a texture passed to a shader, press F12 in game to dump it out as Tex1.dds, Tex2.dds or Tex3.dds, then use this tool to decode it's header.
+This doesn't (yet) convert it into another image format (but doing so would not be hard to add - I already have a version that can decompress S3 textures in my Miasmata-fixes repository, or you can always look for other tools to decode or show DDS files).

+The idea here is to narrow down the list of render targets in the LOG.txt when searching for a surface that needs to be stereoised - e.g. you can match the FourCC with a Format and the Width & Height (Possibly Levels - is that mip-maps by any chance?).